Extra Time Problems Hero

 • The ball goes out of play.

-Law 26 requires the referee to keep a record of the contests.
+Law 28 requires the referee and the centre circle assistant to keep a record of the contests.
 As each contest unfolds, they record: the defenders and goalkeepers, if a goal is scored, and the score.

 Any on-field attacker or defender can become the goalkeeper, and this is regardless of whether the player has already competed in a contest.